jamaluddinrumi/jamaluddinrumi/README.md

-❤️ build apps which has following criterias
+❤️ building business apps which has following criterias
 - 👨‍👩‍👧‍👧 useful
 - ⚡️ performant
 - 📱 easy to use